jelastic/jem/README.md

 **user-common.lib** - common library, that is responsible for users’ management inside a container.

-**user-gate.lib** - handles users’ management via SSH gateway, a proprietary Jelastic® Infrastructure Component.
+**user-gate.lib** - handles users’ management via SSH gateway, a proprietary *Jelastic® Infrastructure Component*.

 **virtuozzo.lib** - implements a set of functions, related to Virtuozzo containers’ management.